Income taxes are due — here's what to do if you can't pay them

 “Generally, the maximum term for an installment agreement is 72 months, but it could be longer, depending upon certain circumstances such as the inability to pay due to unemployment,” he said.
 State plans vary depending on the rules of your state tax authority.

 The cost of the IRS plans, as well as the minimum monthly payment, depends on the length of the plan, how much you owe and whether you’re willing to allow automatic withdrawals of your monthly payments.
-But if your balance due is less than $10,000, as long as you pledge to pay it off within three years, there is no specific minimum payment required.
+But if your balance due is less than $10,000, as long as you pledge to pay it off within three years, you can choose your own monthly payment amount.

 You can apply for an installment plan by phone, mail or in person, but the fees are lower if you’re eligible to apply online at the IRS website.
-“I recommend applying online right now as you may see delays when mailing an application or applying via phone right now,” suggested Lisa Greene-Lewis, a certified public accountant and tax expert for TurboTax.
+“I recommend applying online right now as you may see delays when mailing an application or applying via phone,” suggested Lisa Greene-Lewis, a certified public accountant and tax expert for TurboTax.

 “You can apply online for a short-term agreement as long as you owe less than $100,000 in combined tax, penalties and interest,” Greene-Lewis explained.
 And “you can apply online for a long-term agreement as long as you owe $50,000 or less in combined tax, penalties, and interest and filed all required tax returns.”